ramit21/Spring-Security-Demo/README.md

 	protected void configure(HttpSecurity http) // For Authorization }
 ```

+Or, you can also use inteface GrantedAuthority, and its one of the implementing classes - SimpleGrantedAuthority for AuthZ putposes.
+It provides methods has fetchAuthorities/hasAuthority, etc., the implementation of which can be connected to
+roles information stored in application's database.

 2. Take note of how role are assigned to basic auth users in BasicSecurityConfig.java

 3. Ideally the original passwords (youtube/adminpass/password) should not be kept in source code, but have been shown in the code in this poc for understanding purposes only.